fortran01/auth-concepts-flask-demo/README.md

 2. Go to the Network tab
 3. Watch the requests as you click the demo buttons
 4. Inspect the request headers, response headers, and error messages

+## CSRF Demo

+The project includes a demonstration of Cross-Site Request Forgery (CSRF) vulnerabilities and protection mechanisms.

+### What is CSRF?

+CSRF (Cross-Site Request Forgery) is an attack that forces authenticated users to submit unwanted requests to a web application in which they're currently authenticated.
+Unlike XSS, which exploits the trust a user has in a website, CSRF exploits the trust a website has in a user's browser.

+### CSRF Demo Setup

+The demo showcases:

+1. **Vulnerable Profile Page**
+   - Demonstrates forms without CSRF protection
+   - Shows how attackers can forge malicious requests

+2. **Protected Profile Page**
+   - Implements anti-CSRF token protection
+   - Shows how to properly validate tokens

+3. **Malicious Site Simulation**
+   - Demonstrates how attackers craft malicious pages
+   - Shows both successful attacks against vulnerable endpoints
+   - Shows failed attacks against protected endpoints

+### Using the CSRF Demo

+1. Login to the application
+2. Visit `/csrf-demo` in your browser
+3. Explore the different pages:
+   - Try updating information on both the vulnerable and protected pages
+   - Visit the simulated malicious sites to see attack attempts
+   - Observe how CSRF tokens prevent attacks

+### CSRF Protection Mechanism

+The protection works by:

+1. Generating a random token that's stored in the user's session
+2. Including this token as a hidden field in forms
+3. Validating the token when form submissions are received
+4. Rejecting requests with missing or invalid tokens

+This prevents attacks because the malicious site can't access or guess the correct token.

+### CSRF Learning Points

+- Without protection, authenticated actions can be triggered from other sites
+- Anti-CSRF tokens provide strong protection against CSRF attacks
+- Proper token validation must check both existence and correctness
+- CSRF tokens should be unique per user session
+- Attack detection mechanisms can alert users to potential CSRF attempts